ConorReynolds/botc-script-tool/README.md

 - clear the script
 - print the script (Ctrl+P or Cmd+P works also)

+The checkbox toggles the compact night sheet – you can see the difference in the examples above.

 You can change the name and author of the script on the top left.

 ### Adding Characters